cyrilcon/cyrilcon/README.md

 - Telegram bot for sending generated notifications via HTTP using an API. ([Repository link](https://github.com/Sonic72kon/tg-notify-bot))

 - Personal Telegram bot for an international financial advisor. ([Link](https://t.me/ekonstantinow_bot))

-<h2 align="center">🎓 Education & Short Biography</h2>

-I am self-taught.
-Everything I know, I learned on my own.
-From 2020 to 2021, I studied at Yandex Lyceum in the "Basics of Programming in Python" course.
-I have taken part in programming competitions many times and won first place once.
-In school, I participated twice in an international Scratch-based game development contest and won first place both times.
-I am always open to learning new things.

-<h2 align="center">🎯 Goals & Aspirations</h2>

-I want to build APIs and work with complex database structures.
-My dream is to take part in the development of a video game and see my name in the credits of an AAA game.

 <h2 align="center">📨 Contact me</h2>